 Advertising and Marketing Communication

-Advertising and marketing communication is one of the main courses after 12th computer science without maths.
+Advertising and marketing communication is one of the popular courses after 12th computer science without maths.
 The course is about the link between organisations and clients for better learning, communication and overall advancement.

 You could gain considerable practical and valuable knowledge after advertising and marketing communication, including: